Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Experiments

 \subsection{Ablation Study}

-As shown in Tables~\ref{tab:ablation_drl} and Table~\ref{tab:ablation}, to verify the effectiveness of the DRL module and the hierarchical termination mechanism, several additional models are trained for comparison.
+As shown in Table~\ref{tab:ablation_drl} and Table~\ref{tab:ablation}, to verify the effectiveness of the DRL module and the sequential inference strategy, several additional models are trained for comparison.

-\textbf{DRL module.} Accurate degradation representation can effectively guide QECV network to reduce artifact.
-As shown in Table~\ref{tab:ablation_drl}, taking the DRL module pre-trained only with classification learning as the baseline, introducing contrastive learning into the DRL training process yields stable performance improvements across medium-to-high QPs (27–42), with an average increase of 0.03 dB in PSNR.
+\textbf{DRL module.} Accurate degradation representations and appropriate training strategies can effectively guide the QECV network to reduce compression artifacts.
+As shown in Table~\ref{tab:ablation_drl}, taking the DRL module pre-trained only with classification learning as the baseline, introducing contrastive learning into the DRL training process yields stable performance improvements across most QPs (27–42), with an average increase of 0.03 dB in PSNR.
+Furthermore, compared with training DRL from scratch, the proposed training strategy achieves better performance under most QP settings.
+From QP27 to QP42, the frozen pretrained setting improves the average PSNR gain by 0.05 dB compared with the training-from-scratch setting.
+This suggests that freezing the pretrained DRL module can provide a more stable degradation prior for the enhancement network.

+\textbf{STDA block.} The results in Table~\ref{tab:stda_ablation} verify the effectiveness of introducing the degradation tensor into STDA.
+Using both the degradation tensor and vector consistently achieves better performance across all QPs, yielding an average gain of 0.04 dB in PSNR and 0.044 in SSIM compared with using only the degradation vector.
+These improvements indicate that the global degradation vector mainly captures frame-level compression severity, while the degradation tensor further provides spatially varying degradation cues for finer-grained feature modulation.
+This observation is consistent with our motivation that a single global vector is insufficient to characterize the non-uniform compression artifacts within a frame.
+By incorporating the degradation tensor, the model can better adapt to locally varying distortions and thus achieve more effective quality enhancement.